jacob-thompson/advent-of-code/year2024/README.md

 ## Testing with Different Inputs

 If you want to test a solution with a different input, replace the contents of the `input.txt` file in the corresponding day directory.
-Make sure the format of the input matches the expected structure for that puzzle.

 ## Progress